dojo/docs/dojox/image/Magnifier.rst

 Declarative example
 -------------------
-The code fragment creates a dojox.image.Magnifier and assoicates it with the src image.
+The code fragment creates a dojox.image.Magnifier and associates it with the src image.

 .. js ::